MatrixAlgebra/scholar-notes/README.md

 - Cancels
 	- Make sure you have spacebar or c to cancel out of Hammer Spin (shift+c)
-		- You can bait grabs in shift+c and instantly spacebar to iframe it and possibly kd
+		- You can bait grabs in shift+c and instantly spacebar to iframe it and possibly kd, after iframe changes it's a pretty tight window, so probably not safe
 	- Always cancel out of the end of the magnus with c, it's too slow otherwise
 	- Hammer Smash (shift+lmb) second half for a quick catch attempt, can also cancel with a backdash
 	- shift+q over someones head and canceling with spacebar while turning your camera 180 can disorient people